Carlos-Martorell/Sprint5/README.md

-# OnBoarding

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.1.

-## Development server

-To start a local development server, run:

-`ng serve`

-Once the server is running, open your browser and navigate to `http://localhost:4200/`.
-The application will automatically reload whenever you modify any of the source files.

-## Code scaffolding

-Angular CLI includes powerful code scaffolding tools.
-To generate a new component, run:

-`ng generate component component-name`

-For a complete list of available schematics (such as `components`, `directives`, or `pipes`), run:

-`ng generate --help`

-## Building

-To build the project run:

-`ng build`

-This will compile your project and store the build artifacts in the `dist/` directory.
-By default, the production build optimizes your application for performance and speed.

-## Running unit tests

-To execute unit tests with the [Karma](https://karma-runner.github.io) test runner, use the following command:

-`ng test`

-## Running end-to-end tests

-For end-to-end (e2e) testing, run:

-`ng e2e`

-Angular CLI does not come with an end-to-end testing framework by default.
-You can choose one that suits your needs.

-## Additional Resources

-For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

----

 # 🚀 Onboarding Carousel Project

 This project implements a modern onboarding carousel using **Angular 20 Standalone Components** and **CSS Animations** for smooth, directional transitions.